MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 Job id 6255e7ce-1ca0-11ec-9d4c-00155dd132ce
 ```

-To monitor job progress, we can use the Qiskit `job_monitor` we imported
+To monitor job progress, you can use the Qiskit `job_monitor` imported
 earlier to keep track of the Job\'s status.
 Note that this call will
 block until the job completes: